Neubauer-Group/UFOManager/README.md

 ```
 If everything goes well, you can see a new draft in your Zenodo account.
 A reserved Zenodo DOI will be created.
 The new metadata file will be created in `Your_Model_Folder`.
 After that, the [UFO Models Preservation repository](https://github.com/Neubauer-Group/UFOMetadata) used for metadata preservation will be forked in your Github account, the new metadata will be added.

-**Note**: If you folked [UFOMetadata](https://github.com/Neubauer-Group/UFOMetadata) before, make sure that your forked branch is up-to-date with orginal one.
+**Note**: If you forked [UFOMetadata](https://github.com/Neubauer-Group/UFOMetadata) before, make sure that your forked branch is up-to-date with orginal one.

 Before finally publishing your model and uploading new enriched metadata to GitHub, you can make some changes to your Zenodo draft.
 And you can choose whether to continue
 ```
 $ Do you want to publish your model and send your new enriched metadata file to GitHub repository UFOMetadata?
 Yes or No: Yes, or No
 ```
 If you choose `Yes`, your model will be published to Zenodo, a pull request of your new enriched metadata will be created.
 A CI-enabled autocheck will run when pull request is made.
 This check may last for 5 minutes to make sure that model's DOI page is avaliable.
-If any problem happens, please contact Zijun Wang [zijun4@illinois.edu] or Avik Roy [avroy@illinois.edu].
+If any problem happens, please contact Zijun Wang (zijun4@illinois.edu) or Avik Roy (avroy@illinois.edu).

 If you choose `No`, you can publish your model by yourself.
 You can visit the associated Zenodo draft, edit it and publish.
-Afterwards, you can create the pull request to add your enriched metadata to [UFOMetadata](https://github.com/Neubauer-Group/UFOMetadata) by yourself, or send your enriched metadata file to Zijun Wang [zijun4@illinois.edu] or Avik Roy [avroy@illinois.edu].
+Afterwards, you can create the pull request to add your enriched metadata to [UFOMetadata](https://github.com/Neubauer-Group/UFOMetadata) by yourself, or send your enriched metadata file to Zijun Wang (zijun4@illinois.edu) or Avik Roy (avroy@illinois.edu).

 #### Update new version
 If you previously uploaded your model to Zenodo and want to update a new version of your model, use